 From: New Zealand Catholic Bishops Conference

-Br Peter has now made three videos on behalf of the bishops about the daily lives of Palestinians in the Israeli-occupied West Bank territory, where Bethlehem University was founded by his De la Salle Bothers in 1973 as the first and only Catholic university in the Holy Land.
+In preparation for his visit, Br Peter is making a series of videos on behalf of the bishops about the daily lives of Palestinians in the Israeli-occupied West Bank territory, where Bethlehem University was founded by his De la Salle Bothers in 1973 as the first and only Catholic university in the Holy Land.
 It currently has 3259 students (Muslim and Christian), 17,282 graduates and 214 faculty members.
 The university celebrates its Golden Jubilee in 2023.

-Br Peter moved to Bethlehem from Wellington in 2008 to take up the vice-chancellor role.
+Br Peter, raised in Waitara in Taranaki, moved to Bethlehem from Wellington in 2008 to take up the vice-chancellor role.
 His work as a teacher and education consultant has taken him around the world.

-Br Peter’s speaking tour is expected to start on 24 January in Hawkes Bay, followed by Palmerston North, New Plymouth, Wellington, Christchurch, Dunedin, Hamilton, Auckland and Whangarei, ending on 9 February.
+Br Peter’s hopes to start his speaking tour about 24 January, likely starting in Hawkes Bay, followed by Palmerston North, New Plymouth, Wellington, Christchurch, Dunedin, Hamilton, Auckland and Whangarei, ending about 8 February.
 The NZCBC will make his firm itinerary available when it is settled.

 The special series of videos is called Greetings from Bethlehem.
 The first is titled Ordinary People in an Extraordinary Place; Palestinians in the Holy Land, and can be viewed here.

-The second video is titled The Challenges of Ordinary People in Palestine and can be viewed here.
+The second video, ready today, is titled The Challenges of Ordinary People in Palestine and can be viewed here.